dennishnf/project-xr-glasses/README.md

 ### Update 23 Nov 2021:

-All members of the group managed to successfully implement Face Tracking using Unity AR Foundation.
-This way we were able to detect the face on an android device.
+Face detection and extraction of the most relevant points of the face were successfully implemented.
+The AR Foundation and ARKit Face Tracking packages were used for this purpose.
 The main challenges faced were: compatibility with android devices and successfully configuring the building options.

 <p align="center">
 <img src="imgs_/Screenshot_20211116-122232_Glasses.jpg" alt="Examples" width="600"/>